Waste and Recycling Policies

 Paper should be contained within the red box.
 An additional box can be provided upon request.
 Do not put excess paper in your blue bin.

 Excess waste will not be collected with the exception of real Christmas trees which should be next to the green / grey recycling bin.

 Wheeled bins will only be collected if the bin lid is closed otherwise it will not be emptied.
-This is to limit the potential for waste to fall or blow out of the bin when it is being lifted by the bin lift.

 We will only return for missed collections reported within 72 hours of your scheduled collection day.
 Any missed collections reported after this time will not be collected until the next scheduled collection day unless there are exceptional circumstances agreed at the discretion of the Operations Manager.
 Missed collections will be collected within 48 hours of report.